bwsw/cs-vault-server/README.md

 2. set the following environment variables in the Travis-CI: 'DOCKER_USERNAME', 'DOCKER_PASSWORD', 'DOCKER_USERNAME' it is Docker Hub user name; 'DOCKER_PASSWORD' it is Docker Hub password

+## Versioning

+Server has the same version as Apache CloudStack server